wmachanik/RainbowOF/README.md

 	- Items (only parent and essentially data)
 - Tools, including:
 	- Basic modal support
-	- Colour piciking tool
+	- Colour picking tool
 	- Toast messages (may migrate to blazorise solution)
 - Items:
-	- Category Lookup Component, including fitler, sort and paging support.
+	- Category Lookup Component, including filter, sort and paging support.
 Also CRUD with Woo integration.
-	- Attributes Lookup Component, including fitler, sort and paging support.
+	- Attributes Lookup Component, including filter, sort and paging support.
 Also CRUD with Woo integration.
 	- Attributes Varieties Lookup Component, used in Attributes Grid, and also in Attribute Varieties.
-Fitler, sort and paging done.
+Filter, sort and paging done.
 CRUD done with Woo Support
-	- Items Grid View componenet.
-With fitler, sort and paging support.
-Editting moved to seperate component
+	- Items Grid View component.
+With filter, sort and paging support.
+Editing moved to separate component
-	- All done using an interface that addes a view then has similar CRUD / Fitler / Sort / Paging calls
+	- All done using an interface that adds a view then has similar CRUD / Filter / Sort / Paging calls

 Busy
 -----
+- Update of design / tech document
 - Complete the Items edit:
 	- Integrate categories, specifically predicable / trackable categories
-	- Integreate attributes, specifically variation attributes so that Item variations (or children) can be created and dispalyed.
+	- Integrate attributes, specifically variation attributes so that Item variations (or children) can be created and displayed.
 	- Add a Woo Sync to pull the Item Variations (to be done via an interface that allows Woo Import to use it
 	- CRUD support to and from Database and also with Woo integration
+	- Complete Woo Import of Items to include variables
+	- Display only parents or parents and child with a sub-grid in items view

 To Do
 ------
+- Each section will first be added to the design then do.
+OPnce done the design doc is to be reviewed, and updated with a status.
-- Additonal item types - GroupBy / virtual / collections
+- Additional item types - GroupBy / virtual (is this a type or a separate setting?) / collections
 - Contacts all of it, including:
 	- Data
 	- Woo